Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

-Originally set up in 2002 by programmer and photographer Jon Oringer, it remains one of the most popular stock libraries and the easiest way to earn a full-time or passive income stream.
+Originally set up in 2002 by programmer and photographer Jon Oringer, and it remains one of the most popular stock libraries available today.
+As a result, it’s one of the easiest ways to earn a full-time or passive income stream from your photography.

-Please remember to review Shutterstock’s official website for their most up-to-date requirements, terms and conditions.
+Please remember to review Shutterstock’s official website for the most up-to-date requirements, terms and conditions.

 To submit content for sale, you must have a Shutterstock contributor account, separate from any existing account you may already have for downloading images.
-The requirements at the time of writing are:
+In addition, the requirements at the time of writing are:

 Account: Set up an account with your full legal name as it appears on a valid tax form so you can receive royalties.